 TODAY IS ASCENSION DAY!

-The Ascension of Christ doesn’t mean absence; it means sovereignty, exercised through the Spirit.
+Ascension doesn’t mean absence; it means sovereignty, exercised through the Spirit.

 —N. T. Wright